 Veneers for teeth are used by your dentist in Brooklyn, NY, Dr. Dekhtyar to cover cosmetic dental irregularities and damaged teeth.
 For example, you can get veneers for crooked teeth, making your smile straighter.
 While dental veneers cost a little extra, many people have benefitted from them in numerous ways.
 At Broadway family dentistry clinic we use only the best dental materials available in the USA.
 We work with top dental labs in New York and use only the highest quality dental components available on the market today.

 Veneers for teeth have many uses in addition to cosmetic.
 For example, dental veneers for crooked teeth not only have a cosmetic effect, but a functional effect as well.
-Whether made of resin or porcelain, veneers don’t discolor over time and resist chipping or fracture.
+Whether made of resin or porcelain, they don’t discolor over time and resist chipping or fracture.

 Problems Corrected by Veneers for Teeth